tduyduc/feeble-scripts/README.md

-# feeble-scripts
+# Feeble Scripts
-My feeble general-purpose scripts
+This repository contains feeble general-purpose scripts that might be useful in another project.